NotaInutilis/Super-SEO-Spam-Suppressor/README.md

 ### uBlacklist syntax

 [Blocklist in uBlacklist format](https://raw.githubusercontent.com/NotaInutilis/Super-SEO-Spam-Suppressor/main/ublacklist.txt) to use with [uBlacklist](https://github.com/iorate/ublacklist).
-It removes blocked sites from search engine results.
+It filters blocked sites from results on several search engines.

 [Click here to subscribe.](https://ublacklist.github.io/rulesets/subscribe?url=https%3A%2F%2Fraw.githubusercontent.com%2FNotaInutilis%2FSuper-SEO-Spam-Suppressor%2Fmain%2Fublacklist.txt) Note that subscription links need to be enabled for this to work.